How to Enjoy Mango Bubble Tea While Keeping Calories in Check

 - 85-110 calories depending on formulation

 If health is a priority, always ask your barista: "Do you use fresh mango or syrup?"
 This simple question can help you make better choices.
-For more on nutritious fruit tea options, check out our guide on fruit bubble tea health benefits.

 7 Smart Ways to Lower Mango Bubble Tea Calories